-NEW PICTURES!!!
-Estate sale is over!!!!
-BACK ON THE MARKET!!
+BACK ON THE MARKET ready to be YOURS!!
+Fell through due to financing.
 WATSON GROVE Subdivision UNDER $300k, close to shopping and dining and interstate for travel.
 This home offers an open, nicely sized kitchen with a breakfast area large enough for a full size table and newer Stainless Steel appliances that are ALL included.
 There are hardwood floors throughout the common areas, kitchen, dining room, and family room.
 A home with a separate dining room is a plus.
 If a separate dining room is not needed maybe use it as a multipurpose room.
 It provides direct access to the HUGE deck with french doors making entertaining a breeze.
 The family room is a cozy space that rounds out the open living area and is also adjacent to that HUGE deck.
 MAIN LEVEL LIVING for convenience with an ample sized guest bathroom and a quite large master bath are yours for the taking.
 The master bath boasts a VERY LARGE master closet, separate shower, garden tub, his and her sinks, and a private water closet.
 The Master bedroom is large enough to allow for a King bed and several chests providing much needed space for clothing or whatever.
 Both of the other 2 guest rooms are nicely sized with large closets as well.
 For the OUTDOOR PERSON, relax on the back deck or enjoy other activities in the back yard.
 This house also has a large BONUS ROOM that your are bound to find some use for, a man cave, a she shed, storage, or whatever else you may come up with.
 With this location, you get the much sought after Powdersville Schools.
-This came back on the market just in time to be yours.
+This came back on the market just in time to be yours after inspections and appraisal and repairs.
 Make an appointment today.

 Community - Easley

 Average Days On Market